johannmorales/stridetest/README.md

 - use production build instead of development mode
 - add catch all route and error route to frontend

+## production

+- create a docker registry for backend and frontend images
+- run instances using the images in the docker regsitry
+- add a github actions script to update images on each push to master (move development to other branch)

 ### Dashboard

 ![dashboard](./images/dashboard.png)